ontop/ontop-tutorial/dremio/README.md

 jdbc:postgresql://localhost:5435/university-session1?user=postgres&password=postgres
 ```

-Now we add new datasource into Dremio:
+Now we are ready to add our database as a new datasource into Dremio:

 ![Add source](add-source.png)